 Reader in Comparative Developmental Neurobiology

-Neurogenic placodes and the neural crest: development and evolution of the vertebrate head
+Neurogenic placodes and the neural crest: development of the vertebrate peripheral sensory nervous system

 Neurogenic placodes and the neural crest are two distinct embryonic cell populations that are crucial for the development of the vertebrate head.
 Together, they give rise to the whole peripheral nervous system, i.e., all the sensory receptor cells, neurons (nerve cells) and glial cells (nerve-support cells) located outside the brain and spinal cord.
 Neural crest cells also build much of the craniofacial skeleton.

 Neurogenic placodes (paired patches of thickened surface ectoderm in the embryonic head) give rise to the paired peripheral sense organs: the olfactory placodes form the olfactory receptor neurons in the nose that detect smells; the otic placodes form the inner ears, in which fluid movement (due to sound waves or head motion) stimulates mechanosensory hair cells, giving us our senses of hearing and balance; and a series of lateral line placodes forms the lateral line system of fish and aquatic-stage amphibians, in which mechanosensory hair cells (very like those in the inner ear), distributed in lines over the head and flank, detect local water movement for e.g. prey/predator detection and schooling behaviour.
 Neurogenic placodes also form the hormone-producing cells of the anterior pituitary gland, the eye lenses, and most of the peripheral sensory neurons of the head, collected in discrete cranial sensory ganglia.